P356 - Week 1 Fall 2015

 - Be sure to do readings & review studio exercise for next week

-the Critical Viewing Exercise is due at the beginnning of the next lecture!
+the Critical Viewing Exercise.
+It's due by the beginnning of next week's lecture!
+Turn it in via Oncourse.

 - Bring in an object you can talk